Varun1911/HTML/README.txt

 If an element takes up an entire row space on the browser it's called a block level element.
 Otherwise it's called an inline element.
 You check that by inspecting the elements on the browser
 Ex- span is inline while h1 is block level element

+Classes and Ids are you to select elements.
+A common use case of selecting elements is adding styling to them.

+In styling classes are denoted beginning with a dot(.) and IDs are denoted beginning with a hash(#).

+It is considered best practice to keep Ids unique while the same class name can be used by multiple elements.
+HTML won't give you any error even if you use the same ID for multiple elements.
+IDs are used to target a unique element using js (old convention but still follow).

+Iframe is used to load another page, or youtube video, or vimeo video, or a section of another page into your webpage.
+Iframe has security issues that's why it's mostly used for videos/video player.
+The video you want to embed must have inspection.